 She straightened and glided up the aisle.
 Just past row six, she glanced back at me, and her face was drawn tight.

 Please, wait here.
 Where else would I go?

 The plane banked.
-The long, curved wing dipped down to point at the gray ocean—the Atlantic?—and I saw, halfway to the horizon, a speck of land.
-An island.
+The long, curved wing dipped down to point at the gray ocean —

 The flight attendant returned and crouched down next to me, so she was just below eye level.
 I felt like I was in kindergarten and she was the teacher, about to explain the concept of sharing.

 “I am Gabriella,” she said.
 “Do you know anything about this airline?”

 “—but now there is something very important I must tell you.”
 Her voice was an urgent whisper.
 “Do you know the feeling you sometimes get on an airplane, when there is turbulence, or just before you land —

 Jesus!
 I was already freaked out —

 “On the Entropine, this feeling is real.”